 Tea is a big part of Japanese culture.
 Different type of tea is suitable with different occasions, some are good for tea ceremony, others complement Japanese cuisine beautifully.
 Japan is famous for premium tea quality, often made from the delicate hand-plucked young tea leaves.
 But it is also equally crucial in making use of other parts of the tea plants.
 Hojicha is a fantastic example that stands out for its unique characteristics.
 People love it for its distinctive roasted aroma and rich, nutty flavor.
+In this article, we will walk you through Hojicha caffeine contents, its heath benefits and how it is different from other Japanese green tea.

 What is Hojicha?